 I find it sad, not to mention incredible, that people cannot discuss, persuade, influence and aid understanding, by talking, by writing, by explaining, by informing themselves of different beliefs, different philosophies and different walks of life.
 It is also sad that humour cannot be accepted as part of that discussion.

 It is even more important than ever that education offer an umbrella of information and understanding.

-Those shock waves are still pulsing through the ether.
+Those shock waves will pulse through the ether for a long time.
 They are powerful and so is the reaction.
 Why?
-Because everyone has rallied together in support, in indignation, in determination that the power of words should overcome violence.
+Because everyone rallied together in support, in indignation, in determination that the power of words should overcome violence.

 The first gathering took place in the evening of 7th January, in Place de la Republique, Paris, not far from the Charlie Hebdo offices.
 The crowd was silent and the Eiffel Tower switched off its lights for 5 minutes.

 There have been rallies in many capitals and other cities of the world.
 One nation is being supported by other nations, unreservedly and whole-heartedly.
 As with many such events in the past and when natural disasters cause destruction, nations rally, people unite and the power of that unification has the ability to move, to change the world.

 Why Such Solidarity?

 Why is it that we unite so solidly in the face of such things, even if we are far from where a tragedy happens?

 There are two main reasons, I believe.

 Firstly, we think, 'There but for the grace of God go I.' It could have been one of us or one of our family.
 Though the employees at the magazine's office knew they were at risk, those who lived at Dan Martin had no idea on one day that they would be involved in a hostage situation on the next.
 They lived in an ordinary place in a small country town.